pmlmodelling/ecoval/README.md

 ```
 This will put all relevant matchup data into a folder called matched.
 Note: this could take a couple of hours if you have a large simulation.

+Ideally, the data directory specified will only have model simulation output in it, and it should have a consistent structure.
+The matchup function will infer the folder structure and read in all the relevant data.
+But if things are inconsistent, or you have stray files, things could go wrong.

 Once this is done you can build the docs.
 This should take 10-15 minutes.